- Step 1: How to choose a topic

 Does your teacher require that your article be "peer reviewed" or "refereed?"
 These terms mean that the article must be reviewed by a "jury" of experts or scholars before it is published.
 Ask a reference librarian to help you determine if a periodical is "peer reviewed or refereed".

 Learn how to evaluate books by using book reviews to gather critical and other valuable information.
-Look at these additional points about evaluating books from the Purdue University Library.
+Look at these additional points about evaluating books from the UNC Libraries.

 Selected Books In The Oakton Library